 - 1. Lift slurry door to clear the floor slats - 2.
 Set the engine to normal operating RPM then (OK) when you have set it - 3.
 You should be on the BELT VALVE AUTO: screen - 4.
 Click floor hydraulic spool into work - 5.
-With the MIN DUTY highlighted, using the PWM % until you see the LIVE FEEDBACK: RPM showing a reading of 0.1 - 0.0 RPM and you can just see the floor is just turning then press (OK). - 6.
+With the MIN DUTY highlighted, using the in the top right of the screen, increase the PWM % until you see the LIVE FEEDBACK: RPM showing a reading of 0.1 0.0 RPM and you can just see the floor is just turning then press (OK). - 6.
 Select MAX DUTY: - 7.
 Run the PWM % to 100% and press (OK) - 8.
 The MAX DUTY RPM should match the approximate rpm of floor shaft on the GEARBOX & MOTOR CONFIGURATION table for the machine, gearbox and motor combinations.
 If not, then the tractor oil flow MUST BE REDUCED until it does.